shoui520/shoui520.github.io/docs/faq.md

 ### Reddit
 If you wish to make actual gains in Japanese, I suggest you stop using Reddit completely.
 ### I don’t have time to learn Japanese
 You may have more time than you think you do to learn Japanese.
 Stop playing video games.
 Stop going on Reddit.
 Wake up early.
 Do your Anki reps in the morning.
 Stop talking on Discord.
 Stop consuming content in English.
-Or if you really don’t have any time and it isn’t just you saying “i’d rather spend my time doing other things.” then just try to squeeze in even the smallest amount of Japanese into your day, it won’t be much but “barely any Japanese” is better than “no Japanese”
+Or if you really don’t have any time and it isn’t just you saying “I’d rather spend my time doing other things.” then just try to squeeze in even the smallest amount of Japanese into your day, it won’t be much but “barely any Japanese” is better than “no Japanese”
 ### I am immersing late at night, is this bad?
 It is bad.
 Please don’t immerse when you’re supposed to be sleeping, you’re only reducing your immersion quality.
 ### This sentence in the Tango N5 deck…